 What to Pack

-Sunscreen: We love mineral-based sunscreen and our family go-to has been Blue Lizard.
+Sunscreen: We love mineral-based sunscreen and our family go-to has been the brand, Blue Lizard.
 It’s a bit more expensive than many of the other brands out there, but, in our opinion, well worth it.
 Mineral sunscreens are a bit different than the typical ones you can find on store shelves (many of them chemical-based) as it sits directly on your skin instead of penetrating into the skin’s layers.
 This essentially creates a better barrier from the sun.
 It also doesn’t rely on chemicals that can stain your clothes and is generally regarded as better for the environment.
 While they all include zinc oxide, note that NOT all Blue Lizard sunscreens are oxybenzone free.
 Check out their website for details, but in short their face, regular, and original sport variations do have oxybenzone (If you want to stay away from oxybenzone then give their sensitive sunscreen a try!).
 We’ve tried many of their products and have been extremely happy with how they feel when we use them as well as how they don’t leave us looking like Casper the Friendly Ghost!

 Sun Hats: Rock one.
 Whether it’s a wide brim like the Outdoor Research Sombero (Seattle Sombrero hats for the kids) that we purchased for our 4-day trek through Nepal or a simple baseball cap, you’ll want something to give you some shade!

 Sunglasses: After you hit Wisdom Tree there is barely an ounce of shade on the hike.
 Do your eyes a solid.